Nancie Payne, President

-Patricia Latham has worked as an attorney, arbitrator, and mediator.
-Her professional experience includes: Arbitrator and Mediator for the American Arbitration Association, handling cases in the employment, corporate, securities, real estate, insurance, medical, banking, and international areas; Arbitrator for the Financial Industry Regulatory Authority (FINRA); Lecturer in business planning at the Columbus School of Law and the Catholic University of America.
-She is also co-author, with her husband Peter Latham, of eight books on learning disability legal topics, including: special education law, learning disabilities/ADHD and the law in higher education and employment, and learning disabilities and the law.
-She has over 40 years in law practice including three years at Office of General Counsel at the U. S. Securities and Exchange Commission.
-Latham is a member of the District of Columbia Bar and is admitted to practice before the U. S. Supreme Court.
-Her previous board experience includes: Boards of Watergate West Cooperative, Washington, DC (President, 2006 – 2009), Magnolia Bay Club Condominium (President, 2011 – present), Summit Owners’ Association (Vice President, 2011 – present), Sugar Beach Owners’ Association (Vice President, 2010 – present).
-She is listed in the “Who’s Who in America.”
-Latham previously served as Treasurer and member of the LDA Board of Directors, and was a member of the Professional Advisory Board.
+Patricia Horan Latham is an attorney, arbitrator, and mediator.
+Her professional experience includes: arbitrator and mediator for the American Arbitration Association, handling cases in the employment, corporate, securities, real estate, insurance, medical, banking, and international areas; arbitrator for Financial Industry Regulatory Authority (FINRA); and lecturer in business planning at Columbus School of Law, Catholic University of America.
+She has co-authored, with her husband Peter Latham, eight books on learning disability legal topics, including: Special Education Law, Learning Disabilities/ADHD and the Law in Higher Education and Employment, and Learning Disabilities and the Law.
+She has practiced law for over 40 years, most recently as a partner in Latham & Latham and including three years at Office of General Counsel, U. S. Securities and Exchange Commission.
+She is a member of the District of Columbia Bar and is admitted to practice before the U. S. Supreme Court.
+Her Board experience includes: Boards of Watergate West Cooperative, Washington, DC (President, 2006 – 2009), Magnolia Bay Club Condominium (President, 2011 – 2013), and Summit Owners’ Association (Vice President, 2013 – present), Sugar Beach Owners’ Association (Vice President, 2010 – present).
+She is listed in “Who’s Who in America.”
+She served as President of LDA (2012-2014) and previously served as Treasurer.
 She holds a B.A. from Swarthmore College, and a J.D. from the University of Chicago Law School.

 B.J.
 Wiemer has many years of LDA service in her experience.
-She has previously served as Secretary, Board Liaison, State Presidents’ Representative, and member of the Board of Directors, as well as having served on numerous committees, including Affiliate Support, Membership, Education, Public Policy, Bylaws and Policies, Conference Program and Nominating.
+She has previously served as First and Second Vice-President, Secretary, Board Liaison, State Presidents’ Representative, and member of the Board of Directors, as well as having served on numerous committees, including Affiliate Support, Membership, Education, Public Policy, Bylaws and Policies, Conference Program and Nominating.
 She has also served as president of her state and local affiliates.
-Wiemer is a special educator, teacher trainer, and educational consultant.
-She has spent 35 years working in public and private settings with students with special needs, most noted as a specialist in specific learning disabilities, children with behavioral/emotional needs, and the at-risk reader.
+BJ is a special educator, national teacher trainer, and educational consultant.
+She has spent 37 years working in public and private settings with students with special needs, most notably as a specialist in specific learning disabilities, children with behavioral/emotional needs, and the at-risk reader.
 Since 1997, she has served as Director of Special Services at the Kirk Day School in St. Louis, Missouri.
-She enjoys coming alongside families to provide strong support through proactive education and advocacy, along with special presentations, an extensive resource library, and community awareness.
-She trains and consults with teachers and administrators across the country in addressing the needs of the at-risk learner.
+She enjoys coming alongside families to provide strong support through proactive instruction and advocacy, along with staff and parent education, an extensive resource library, and community awareness.
+She trains and consults with teachers and administrators across the country to address the needs of the at-risk learner.
 She and her husband, Jack, have three grown daughters, one of whom was diagnosed with a learning disability as a young child.
 Their recreational time is often shared with their two granddaughters.
-Wiemer holds a B.S. in Elementary and Special Education from the Peabody College of Vanderbilt University, an M.Ed. in Counseling from the University of Missouri, and a Ph.D. in Curriculum and Instruction from Saint Louis University.
+BJ holds a B.S. in Elementary and Special Education from Peabody College of Vanderbilt University, an M.Ed. in Counseling from the University of Missouri, and a Ph.D. in Curriculum and Instruction from Saint Louis University.

 Ernie Florence recently completed a three-year term on the Board of Directors.
 He became an active member of LDA in the 1980’s and served his local affiliate, Kane-Kendall LDA, in many capacities including president, vice president, as well as a variety of committees.
 At the state level, he served two terms as president of LDA of Illinois as well as many committees including Membership, Awards, Nominating, Conference, and others.
 At the national level Florence served a term as State Presidents’ Representative along with heading several committees including Membership/Affiliate Support, Nominating, and Program.
 He presently serves as co-chair of the Membership/Affiliate Support Committee and as a member of Mental Health/Juvenile/Criminal Justice Committee.
 Florence has been actively involved in the development of the Young Leaders of LDA during the past few years.
 He enjoyed a 33 year career teaching children with behavior/emotional disorders and learning disabilities before retiring in 2009.
 Ernie and his wife, Ginger, live in Montgomery, IL.